 To create an alarm rule from the Events page

 - Search the events which you want to include in the alarm rule.
-For assistance, see Searching Events.
+See Searching Events. for assistance.

-- Click Create Rule > Create Alarm Rule.
+- Select Create Rule > Create Alarm Rule.

 - Select an Intent.
 The intent describes the context of the behavior that is being observed.
-These intents roughly map to the stages of the ‘Intrusion Kill Chains’ but collapsed so as to ensure that each is discrete.
-See Intent for further information about the available threat categories.
+These intents roughly map to the stages of the "Intrusion Kill Chains" but are collapsed to ensure that each is discrete.
+See Intent for more information about the available threat categories.

 - Select a Strategy.
 The strategy describes the broad-based strategy or behavior that is detected.
 The intention is to describe the strategy the maliciousActivity in a system that exceeds or misuses that access in a manner that negatively affects the confidentiality, integrity, or availability of the organization's information systems. user is using to achieve their goal.

-- Type a Priority.
+- Enter a Priority.
 See Priority Field for Alarms for more information.

 - You have already suggested property values to create a matching condition.
 If you want to add new property values, click Add Condition.